ryanpf/linux_rocksmith/src/base.md

 # Create a clean prefix

+Set the Proton version you want to use.
+There's two ways to do this.
+In steam

+* go to `Settings` 🡲 `Compatibility` 🡲 `Enable Steam play for all other titles`, then restart Steam.
+* open your library, right click Rocksmith and go to`Properties` 🡲 `Compatibility` and force one.

 Delete or rename `$STEAMLIBRARY/steamapps/compatdata/221680`, then start Rocksmith and stop the game once it's running.

 The rest will be set up later.